 Specialty Task Lighting in Shop Areas

 Shop areas require a variety of specialty task lighting.
 These include mobile task lights, such as the work or “drag” lights used to illuminate vehicles during servicing.
-Older drag lights use incandescent lamps or halogen bulbs, both of which are energy-intensive and inefficient.
-CFL and LED illuminated drag and mobile lights now are available.
+Older drag lights use incandescent lamps or halogen bulbs, both of which are energy-intensive and inefficient; instead switch to LED illuminated drag and mobile lights.
 The advantages of these energy-efficient drag lights include:

 - Reduced energy consumption.
-Incandescent drag lights use 60 to 100 watts, fluorescent drag lights use 12 to 20 watts, and LED drag lights use five to eight watts.
+Incandescent drag lights use 60 to 100 watts while LED drag lights use 5 to 8 watts.

 - Increased safety.
-Incandescent and halogen drag lights can cause severe burns; fluorescent and LED drag lights will not.
+Incandescent and halogen drag lights can cause severe burns; LED drag lights will not.
+Find ENERGY STAR certified lighting.

 - Improved Durability.
 Incandescent and halogen drag lights are prone to filament and lamp breakage.
-Quality fluorescent work lights are much more durable as they do not have a fragile filament and are usually surrounded by impact-resistant plastic.
 LED lighting, which is solid state, is very resistant to impacts.